 One of the interesting things about Acceptance and Commitment Therapy is that you can’t think about it too much.
 You have to do it.
 Hence the acronym ACT, to be spoken as the word.
 If you try to understand it with your mind alone, you’ll get stuck because the mind has too many blinders.

-I recall my encounter with a pit bull last year because the incident seems like a good metaphor for my long struggles with depression.
+I recall my encounter with a pit bull a few years ago because the incident seems like a good metaphor for my long struggles with depression.
 After the surprise attack when my wife and I were out walking our dogs, I managed to pin the intruding pit bull to the ground.
 The danger was under control, and my wife could take our dogs to safety.

 But then I was stuck.
 With arms and knees pinning down the beast, I had to stay right there.
 I couldn’t move or relax my grip.
 It’s a good ACT analogy.